-Source: https://thewire.in/188482/india-national-health-insurance-failed-poor/ scheme.
+Source : https://thewire.in/188482/india-national-health-insurance-failed-poor/

+RSBY has been widely hailed as having the correct incentives for all the stakeholders-insurers, hospitals, intermediaries and the government.
+However, the plan has seen slow adoption and has its own set of problems.
+For example, against the targeted enrollment of 70 million households by the end of the Twelfth Five Year Plan (2012-17) only 36 million could be registered under the scheme.
 14 In order to bring 50 crore people (10 crore families) under the health coverage schemes govt of India announced to introduce a new scheme in the annual budget of 2018.
 National Health Protection Scheme is one of the major attractions of budget 2018.
 The scheme: The scheme promises Rs 5 lakhs per year per family for secondary and tertiary care hospitalization.
 The scheme aims to cover 10 crore families.
 It is said that National Health Protection Scheme is the largest health scheme ever proposed anywhere in the world.
 It has been learnt that state governments may have to bear a substantial amount.
-The figure is estimated at Rs 4,330 crore, according to Indian Express report.
-After intricate and extensive calculation, it has emerged that annual premium will be Rs 1,082 per family.
-State governments Rs 433 per family.
-12
+The figure is estimated at Rs 4,330 crore, according to Indian Express report.11 After intricate and extensive calculation, it has emerged that annual premium will be Rs 1,082 per family.
+State governments Rs 433 per family.12